EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-authnprofile/authentication-authnprofile.md

 Maximum value: 128

 <b>AuthenticationHost</b>
-Hostname of the authentication vserver.
+Hostname of the authentication vserver to which user must be redirected for authentication.
 Maximum value: 256

 <b>AuthenticationDomain</b>